AECL Chairman FIPA, GAICD

 Charmaine England is a non-executive 'specialist' director (marketing), who was appointed to the AECL Board on 3 November 2016.

-Charmaine is a food marketing expert, having worked at leading food companies in Australia such as Unilever and The Daily Drinks Co.
+Charmaine is a food marketing expert, having worked at leading food companies in Australia such as Unilever and The Daily Drinks Co, and was until recently the Chair of the Australian Fruit Juice Association.
+Charmaine is now is at the PACT group, an ASX listed business.

 Charmaine has many years of marketing, board and senior management experience in consumer products in Asia, New Zealand, UK and Australia.
 She is a specialist in developing and delivering business turnaround.